Memorials are meant to commemorate the deceased person. They act as historical touchstones preserving information about the departed.

 Developed countries are using this technology to provide a special touch to the memorials.
 See how countries are using it:

 In a busy street in Ankara, capital of Turkey, is a digital memorial reading “ a woman was murdered here”.
-Upon scanning via a smartphone, the viewers can read a chilling account of Ceren Damar, the lecturer who was killed by her student in January 2019.
+Upon scanning via a smartphone, the viewers can read a chilling account of Ceren Damar, the lecturer.
+She was killed by one of her students in January 2019.

 The sign board is among dozen others, which have been erected on the crime scene.
 The endeavor aims to create awareness about the widespread woman’s murder in the country.

-Funeral companies in Denmark are adding QR Codes, which honour the dead with a link of their online presence.
+Funeral companies in Denmark are adding QR Codes, These QR Codes honour the dead with a link of their online presence.
 The largest gravestone manufacturer in Denmark has incorporated this technology in memorials.